 There are rules by which we have to conduct appropriate prayers, preparation and burial.

 Bereaved families are not always familiar with the spiritual and legal requirements around bereavement.

 At the Bolton Council of Mosques we have established a fully supported burial service for the Muslim community that meets both these requirements.

 For further information please contact us on:

-The Bolton Council of Mosques has teamed up with Forbes Solicitors to provide free legal advice surgeries.
+The Bolton Council of Mosques has teamed up with premier Manchester law firm Abbey Solicitors to provide free legal advice surgeries.

-You can access confidential advice on all legal aspects, including conveyancing, criminal and civil law, free of charge.
+You can access confidential advice on legal matters including: conveyancing, criminal and family law, free of charge at the first meeting.

 Every child who attends Madrassa should be able to learn in a safe and healthy environment.

 We have adopted the Every Child Matters in Madrassa approach set out by the government to ensure the well-being of children and young people.

 We are committed to supporting our Mosques and Madrasas in making changes to safeguard the children in their care.